Frugal and Friendly Places to Retire in the US

 With its mix of public squares, historical homes and charming stores, the town is a popular tourist destination and home to a vibrant community of retirees.

 There are many cultural and natural attractions and the weather ranges between mild and wet winters and hot, humid summers.
 Savannah is surprisingly affordable, with a median home value of $192,982, so your savings will go far here.

 An unexpectedly lush spot in the middle of dusty Kansas, Lawrence is a green and tree-filled town that's growing very popular with retirees.

-With a population under 100,000, this relatively quiet college town has an energetic downtown, an art museum and theatre, and a farmer's market.
+With a population under 100,000, this relatively quiet college town has an energetic downtown and an art museum, theater and farmer's market.

-With its affordable medium home value of $221,000, snowless winters, and hot summers, what’s not to love?
+With its affordable median home value of $228,379, snow-less winters and hot summers, what’s not to love?

 15. Brevard, North Carolina

 Sometimes called "the land of waterfalls," the teeny town of Brevard has a mild climate and is surrounded by scenic mountains and natural spaces.

 With a population of less than 8,000 people, you’ll definitely get to know your neighbors.
 This town offers many outdoor recreational activities, including fishing, hiking and biking, as well as a small and friendly downtown area.